Clinical audit examples and tools for quality improvement

 Example of hand hygiene compliance audit

-Auditing doesn’t have to be difficult, with modern AI-driven software like Radar Healthcare, you can carry out clinical audits digitally so that it’s easy to track progress, make improvements and refer back to historical audits when the need arises.
+Auditing doesn’t have to be difficult for healthcare organizations, with modern AI-driven software like Radar Healthcare, you can carry out clinical audits digitally so that it’s easy to track progress, make improvements and refer back to historical audits when the need arises.

 As shown by this hand hygiene audits example, you can include questions in which there is a set response type of ‘Pass,’ ‘Fail,’ or ‘NA’ but it won’t be included in the score of your audit.

-When your staff are completing the audit, it’s easy for them to click their answer, and upload any supporting evidence in the form of images or documents.
+When your staff are completing the healthcare compliance audit, it’s easy for them to click their answer, and upload any supporting evidence in the form of images or documents.

 You can also preview the audit in real-time before publishing live.
 There’s also the option to integrate an action plan as you go, based on the response.
 For instance, if the auditor answers ‘Fail’ to that particular question, they can build an action and improvement plan instantaneously.